l0co/spring-data-mongodb-inheritance-test/README.md

 The idea is great, but for **my use-case** requires some refinements to support more complex model with inheritance.

-### `@TextIndexed`

-The first thing with the original idea is that `@TextIndexed` doesn't work.
-This is because Spring Data forcefully creates text indexes for each entity class using class name [here](https://github.com/spring-projects/spring-data-mongodb/blob/2.0.0.RELEASE/spring-data-mongodb/src/main/java/org/springframework/data/mongodb/core/index/MongoPersistentEntityIndexResolver.java#L217).
-Unfortunately putting name on `@TextIndexed` is [not supported](https://stackoverflow.com/a/39383752) and in a Spring fashion their own classes are finals on privates and you cannot easily change anything.
-Waiting for `name` support in `@TextIndexed` annotation I currently use an [ugly hack](https://github.com/l0co/spring-data-mongodb-inheritance-test/blob/58877f4f1f7c859798c9f1f2fd7bf1df60d70b85/src/main/java/org/springframework/data/mongodb/core/index/MongoPersistentEntityIndexResolver.java#L204-L211) on `MongoPersistentEntityIndexResolver`.

 ## Better inheritance handling

 In the original idea the base class can't introduce its own entity, is abstract and without `@TypeAlias` annotation: